 Single channel film Made from a live action by the artist created at Platform 1 gallery whilst in residence there over July 2017

-This is the project that I am running as Resident Artist of FiLiA 2017.
-Part funded by public funding from Arts Council England this is a year long project based in socially engaged practice.
-Working with organisations that support women, I will be running a series of workshops for female participants, run by myself and other artist.
-We will explore themes around women, language and power and develop work in response to these discussions.
-I will also be developing my own practice and series of works alongside and within this.
-All the work produced throughout the project by participants and myself will be exhibited at the end of 2017 along with documentation of the process.
-SEMAPHORE ALPHABET SERIES The theme of Semaphore and visual language has continued to be present in my work and the first piece of work that i am developing for this project is a photographic series of semaphore alphabet.
-I am collecting images of women that i meet in semaphore poses.
-These then form an alphabet that can be used to project or display invisible but visible words, phrases and messages to the public.
+This was produced as part of the 2017 stage of the Statements in Semaphore project that I ran as Resident Artist of FiLiA 2017.
+Part funded by public funding from Arts Council England it was a year long project based in socially engaged practice.
+Working with organisations that support women, I ran a series of workshops for female participants, run by myself and other artists.
+We explored themes around women, language and power and developed work in response to these discussions.
+I developed my own practice and series of works alongside and within this.
+All the work produced throughout the project by participants and myself were exhibited at the end of 2017 along with documentation of the process.
+SEMAPHORE ALPHABET SERIES The theme of Semaphore and visual language has continued to be present in my work and the first piece of work that I developed for this project was a photographic series displaying the semaphore alphabet.
+I created a series of images of women that I met in both my local community and in the Art World and asked them to stand in semaphore poses.
+These then formed an alphabet that I used to project or display invisible but visible words, phrases and messages to the public.

 Whilst part of Mother House London I collaborated on two pieces of work.
 SHOE POLISH, GLASS AND SPIT (2016) Shoe Polish, Spit and Glass is a durational collaborative performance between Amy Dignam, Dyana Gravina and myself based on a previous performance by Amy Dignam called ‘Peas in a Bucket’.
 The three artists spend six hours cleaning and smearing the same piece of glass, a reflective and physical exploration into the relentless tasks that accompany being a parent.
 This work also brought up discussion of what is seen/unseen about parenthood and motherhood. what goes on social media and what is hidden.
 The film captured mainly on mobile phones captures this and the glass being within a frame adds another element to this aspect too.
 BODY IN TRANSLATION (2016) Body in Translation is a short series of filmed performances in which i attempt to translate Dyana Gravina's dance, into Sign language.
 The ultimate failure of such an attempt was an interesting reference to the ultimate failure, and necessity of this failure in all translations for them to 'exist'.
 (Derrida)